Preparation of quasi-two-dimensional Bose mixture of ultracold $^{23}$Na and $^{87}$Rb atoms: Introduction

-In this work, we extend these capabilities by realizing a $^{23}$Na -- $^{87}$Rb mixture in the quasi-2D regime.
-For ultracold quantum mixtures confined to low dimensions ~\cite{Bakkali-2d-mix-2021, Mozdzen_phd_2024}, a variety of novel quantum phases are predicted to emerge from the interplay between enhanced quantum fluctuations and tunable short- or long-range interactions.
+In this work, we extend these capabilities by preparing a heteronuclear Bosonic mixture in the BKT transition regime for the first time.
+For ultracold quantum mixtures confined to low dimensions ~\cite{Bakkali-2d-mix-2021}, a variety of novel quantum phases are predicted to emerge from the interplay between enhanced quantum fluctuations and tunable short- or long-range interactions.
 For instance, balanced mixtures may lead to the formation of a stable quantum droplet in 2D as long as the interspecies interaction is attractive \cite{Petrov_droplet_2016}.
 Interestingly, a mixture in the gas phase in 3D may transition to a liquid state upon confinement to a quasi-2D geometry \cite{Spada_droplet_2024}.
-In highly imbalanced mixtures - where a minority species is immersed in a low-dimensional quantum fluid of the majority species \cite{Florian_1dbloch_2017} - a range of exotic quantum phenomena can arise, including tunable quantum friction \cite{Petkovi_1d_impurity_2016}, quantum flutter in impurity motion \cite{Mathy_polaron_2012}, and mediated interactions between impurities via the background fluid\cite{Schecter_1d-mediated_2014, Dehkharghani_1d-mediated_2018, Levinsen_mediated_2025}.
-Furthermore, if an atomic mixture is assembled into polar molecules and confined to a 2D geometry, collisional shielding can be engineered via a DC electric or microwave field \cite{Micheli_2dcollsion_2007, Gorshkov_shield_2008}.
-Given sufficient collisional stability, the long-range dipolar interactions may lead to the formation of quantum crystals in 2D pancake traps \cite{buechler_molphase_2007} or supersolids in 2D optical lattices \cite{capogrosso_mol_2dlattice_2010}.
-To enable microscopic investigation of these phenomena, an advanced experimental apparatus offering versatile optical, magnetic, and electric-field controls \cite{valtolina_molecule_2020} - particularly capable of single-site detection and addressing in various lattice geometries \cite{bakr_microscope_2009, sherson_microscope_2010, rosenberg_molecule_2022} - is highly desired.
+Furthermore, if an atomic mixture is assembled into polar molecules and confined to a 2D geometry, collisional shielding may be engineered via a DC electric or microwave field \cite{Micheli_2dcollsion_2007, Gorshkov_shield_2008}.
+Given sufficient collisional stability, the long-range interactions may lead to the formation of quantum crystals in 2D pancake traps \cite{buechler_molphase_2007} or novel quantum phases in 2D optical lattices \cite{capogrosso_mol_2dlattice_2010}.
+To enable microscopic study of these phenomena, an advanced apparatus producing ultracold mixtures and offering versatile optical, magnetic, and electric-field controls - particularly capable of single-site detection and addressing in various lattice geometries \cite{bakr_microscope_2009, sherson_microscope_2010, rosenberg_molecule_2022} - is highly desired and challenging.